Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 }

 .a:hover {
-  /* These changes occur over the transition time */
+  /* These changes occur over the transition time set above */
   transform: scale(1.25) rotate(12deg);
 }
 ```